 The most important part of a boat is its hull.
 When a boat is built, the hull is made first and then everything else is added to it.
 The shape and type of a boat’s hull determine how the boat handles in different water conditions.
 Use the information below to choose the kind of boat that best matches your kind of boating.

 This fishing boat is rounded and plows the water out of its way as it moves along.
 It is designed to cut through the water with very little propulsion.

 Advantages: Provides a stable, smooth ride by plowing through waves.
 Disadvantages: Uses more fuel to plow water out of its way, and is slow.

-Boats with planing hulls are designed to rise up and glide on top of the water when enough power is supplied.
-These boats may operate like displacement hulls when at rest or at slow speeds, but they climb toward the surface of the water as they move faster.Flat-bottomed and vee-bottomed hull shapes act as planing hulls.
-Most small, power-driven boats have planing hulls, allowing them to travel more rapidly across the water.
+This fishing boat is either flat-bottomed or V-shaped in front and flatter toward the back.
+It is designed to lift the front part of the boat out of the water as it speeds up, letting the boat skim across the water.
+These boats may operate like displacement hulls when at rest or at slow speeds, but they climb toward the surface of the water as they move faster.
+Most small, power-driven boats have planing hulls.

 Hull content courtesy of www.boat-ed.com

 Advantages: This popular hull style has two or more hulls attached closely together for more stability without extra width.
 The air pocket between the hulls can also help the boat get on plane more easily.
-Disadvantages: In choppy waters, the side hulls can cause pounding, resulting in a lot of spray.
+Disadvantages: It gives a rougher ride in choppy water because of the increased surface at the bow.
+The side hulls can cause pounding, resulting in a lot of spray.

 Cathedral Hull content courtesy of www.boatus.org

 ©2015 RBFF.
 All Rights Reserved